core-wg/overview/draft-bormann-core-overview.md

 The IETF "Constrained RESTful Environments" (CoRE) Working Group standardizes application layer protocols that can be used by resource-constrained devices, as can be found in the Internet of Things (IoT).
 It is part of a cluster of about a dozen IETF WGs defining specifications for these environments.

-This short document provides an overview of the activies of the CoRE WG as of end of March, 2020.
+This short document provides an overview of the activities of the CoRE WG as of end of March, 2020.

 --- note_About_This_Document

 This document is not intended for publication as an RFC.
-It provides a snapshot of the current status of the WG, fron the personal view of the authors.
+It provides a snapshot of the current status of the WG, from the personal view of the authors.
 The intention is to keep it updated, roughly once per physical IETF meeting (or its digital replacement).